BelledonneCommunications/linphone-sdk/README.md

  `cmake --build .` works on Windows as for all platforms.
  However it may be convenient to build from Visual Studio, which you can do:
  - open `linphone-sdk.sln` with Visual Studio
- - make sure that RelWithDebInfo mode is selected unless you specified -DCMAKE_BUILD_TYPE=Debug to cmake (see customization options below).
+ - make sure that RelWithDebInfo mode is selected unless you specified -DCMAKE_BUILD_TYPE=Debug to Cmake (see customization options below).
  - use `Build solution` to build.